 Our core values of mutual respect, inclusivity and high expectation underpin the developments that we work towards together as a learning community.
 Student Voice is powerful here.
 We work in partnership with our students who actively participate in the running and decision-making of the school.
 The School Council is a very important group in our school and you will find their welcome message sits alongside that from the Chair of Governors and myself for this reason.
 The wide range of leadership opportunities in the school - there are over 80 Year 11 Prefects, House and Deputy House Captains, Sports Captains, Science, Reading and Music Ambassadors, Advanced Learner Mentors - are recognised and celebrated through the Leadership Ladder which runs from Years 7 - 11 inclusive.
 We offer a rich choice of extra-curriculur clubs, over forty run each week, and encourage all of our students to participate.
 The House system is a strong feature of the school and this facilitates girls mixing across year groups, to foster friendly but fierce competition, and to focus on powerful and influential female role models.
 The seven Houses are named after Helena Kennedy, Ellen MacArthur, Jacqueline Wilson, Susan Greenfield, Jessica Ennis, Darcey Bussell and Kate Adie.

-In 2019, the last year of published results and national performance measures, students in Year 11 at Didcot Girls' School achieved another year of outstanding GCSE results which will, at the very least, maintain our position in the top 20% of schools nationally for both attainment and progress, and will almost certainly move us into the top 10% when final figures are released in October.
-Again, this will ensure we are amongst the highest performing comprehensive schools in Oxfordshire.
+In 2019, the last year of published results and national performance measures, students in Year 11 at Didcot Girls' School achieved another year of outstanding GCSE results which placed us in the top 3% of schools nationally for progress.
+Throughout the pandemic, in 2020 and 2021, examination results have continued to be superb ensuring we remain amongst the highest performing comprehensive schools in Oxfordshire and the country.